forkjoseph/yolo/README.md

 make view     # build & open the pdf
 ```

-For spelling check in vim, use '':set spell''.
-To search for the next
+For spelling check in vim, use `:set spell`
 ```
-Use '':set spell'' for spelling check in vim.
 To search for the next misspelled word:

 ]s           Move to next misspelled word after the cursor.